lizmat/articles/dont-fear-the-grepper-4.md

 The [`map`](https://docs.raku.org/routine/map) method provides a superset of the functionality of `grep`.
 But you can also use it as `grep` with a block to do the filtering (instead of using something to smart-match against).

 In many ways, understanding `map` well, will make understanding a lot of aspects of the Raku Programming Language a lot easier!
+So let's focus on that a bit.

 ## Using map as grep